License Editions: For license details, see Plans & Pricing.

 Click Restore.

-📝Note: It is recommended to select Group settings options to prevent restore failures.
+📝NOTE: Selecting group settings is recommended to prevent restore failures.

 Restore to a new Group: